Sea to Summit Hydraulic Review

 The Sea to Summit Hydraulic measures 13 inches wide by 8 inches deep and 28 inches tall.
 This 35-liter pack is made out of 600D TPU laminated nylon and sports a removable backpack harness with padded shoulder straps and a nylon waist belt.
 It also features four welded nylon lash patches for easy attachment to your craft of choice.

-While overall, this product does well, this metric is where it fails to shine.
 Our gear stayed dry with casual use and when exposed to splashes.
-Upon submerging it, a fair amount of bubbles escaped, but only a few drops of water entered the main compartment.
-Unfortunately, when put to the rigorous task of being dragged behind a paddleboard through a lake, it on-boarded a significant amount of water, and our testing towel was soaked.
+Upon submerging the Hydraulic, a fair amount of bubbles escaped, and only a few drops of water entered the main compartment.
+When put to the rigorous task of being dragged behind a paddleboard through a lake, it was penetrated by water but not enough to leave a sizeable damp patch.
+We found when you open this bag, there is a tendency for water to drop from the lip back into the bag.

 Ease of Use

-The Hydraulic has a long and narrow design with a single opening at the top.
-This means packing from the bottom up and stacking your contents, which makes reaching things at the bottom of the pack difficult.
+This bag has a long and narrow design with a single opening at the top.
+This means you have to pack your gear from the bottom up and stack your contents, which makes reaching things at the bottom of the pack difficult.

 This model also comes in 65, 90, and 120-liter sizes.
-Each of these larger models features a padded adjustable waist belt more like that of a typical backpacking pack.
+Each of these larger models features a padded adjustable waist belt more like a typical backpacking pack.

 The Hydraulic scores well in this metric due to its comfortable backpack frame that is quick and easy to remove and reattach.
 Fully-adjustable shoulder straps make for a more custom fit, and anodized aluminum buckles provide durability.
 While these buckles are convenient to slip on and off, they are also prone to popping off mid-use.
 This doesn't greatly compromise the functionality of the product, but it is a bit annoying.

 The roll-top closure system of the Hydraulic is unique with an interlaced lip.
 Grooves in the reinforced lip line up and are intended to create a better seal.
-While it does allow the bag to withstand brief submersion, it lacks the complete protection of a truly interlocking lip like some of the other models we tested.
+While it does allow the bag to withstand brief submersion, it lacks the complete protection of a truly interlocking lip.
+It also does not have a double-banded roll down like some of the other more waterproof models we tested.